MicrosoftDocs/sdk-api/sdk-api-src/content/mergemod/nf-mergemod-imsmmerge2-mergeex.md

 </dl>
 </td>
 <td width="60%">
-There system ran out of memory and could not complete the operation.
+The system ran out of memory and could not complete the operation.

 </td>
 </tr>